ARMmbed/mbed-os-5-docs/docs/porting/target/us_ticker.md

 #### Defined behavior

-- Has a reported frequency between 250KHz and 8MHz for counters which are less than 32 bits wide.
+- Has a reported frequency between 250 KHz and 8 MHz for counters that are less than 32 bits wide.
-- Has a reported frequency up to 100MHz for counters which are 32 bits wide.
+- Has a reported frequency up to 100 MHz for counters that are 32 bits wide.
 - Has a counter that is at least 16 bits wide.
 - The function `ticker_init` is safe to call repeatedly.
 - The function `ticker_init` allows the ticker to keep counting and disables the ticker interrupt.